MacRdy/kodgen/README.md

 // Now the function call will result in 'IOrder'
 ```

-Kodgen exports the types so you can manually compile a `.js` file from TypeScript.
+The Kodgen exports the types so you can manually compile a `.js` file from TypeScript.

 ```typescript
 // example_hook_file.ts (based on kodgen-typescript generators hook)